JieHE-2020/DeepSTL/README.md

    In this read-me document, We have provided very detailed guidance.

 *  For quickly checking the results in the main paper, please refer to Section 4.1 in README.pdf.
-The results can be slightly different across   different platforms and software versions due to numerical precision or other unavoidable factors.
+Nearly all results can be reproduced on different platforms.
+A detailed statement of reproducibility can be found in the introduction part of Section 4 of the read-me document.

 *  We mentioned our experimental environment in Section 2.
 In this section, We also provided guidance on how to set up the environment from scratch.